Month one

 1. Repeat the same weekly rhythm

 Most beginners improve faster by repeating a manageable structure than by constantly changing the plan.
-Three runs per week is enough to build momentum in your first month.
+Three runs per week is enough:

 Recovery